 As respiratory sequelae, besides lung damage, the main consequences observed were alterations in taste and smell, such as anosmia, hyposmia, ageusia or dysgeusia[17,18].
-Such symptoms were mainly associated with the appearance of symptomatic manifestations of COVID-19, since the gateway of the virus into the body are both the oral and nasal cavities, sites whose epithelial tissue presents receptors for these senses[17].
+Such symptoms were mainly associated with the appearance of symptomatic manifestations of COVID-19, since the gateway of the virus into the body are both the oral and nasal cavities, the sites whose epithelial tissue presents receptors for these senses[17].

 Furthermore, one study demonstrated the high presence of ACE2 in biopsies of the olfactory mucosa, and the enzyme is mainly present in Bowman's glands[16].
-In addition, other sequelae already reported involve the cardiovascular system, such as heart attack and pulmonary thromboembolism, as well as kidney disease, liver damage, and even neurological changes[17].
+In addition, other reported sequelae involve the cardiovascular system, such as heart attack and pulmonary thromboembolism, as well as kidney disease, liver damage, and even neurological changes[17].

-As for the differences in immune response between mild and severe cases of COVID-19, it was observed that patients with more critical illnesses showed a higher and earlier immunoglobulin G (IgG) and immunoglobulin A (IgA) response against SARS-CoV-2, as well as high viral neutralization.
+As for the differences in immune response between mild and severe cases of COVID-19, it was observed that patients with critical illnesses showed a higher and earlier immunoglobulin G (IgG) and immunoglobulin A (IgA) response against SARS-CoV-2, as well as high viral neutralization.
 On the other hand, 75% of patients with mild symptoms developed antibodies and these showed low or even no viral neutralization rate[19,20].

 Accordingly, this study set out to evaluate the temporal pattern of IgG anti-SARS-CoV-2 response in mild cases of COVID-19.
 To this end, the study analyzed data from patients presenting with the disease between September 2020 and January 2021, prior to the introduction of vaccines.